 - Stopping at the curb and looking for traffic

 - Looking left-right-left (both ways) before crossing a street

 - Sticking to the path picked out by parents

 - Obeying pedestrian signals and school crossing guards

 While cities, schools, parents, and children can do their best to keep children safe and minimize their chances of a Georgia pedestrian accident and injury, sometimes drivers are distracted or reckless at the wheel.
-If a driver causes your child’s injuries, contact a skilled Peachtree City pedestrian injury lawyer at the Law Offices of Shane Smith today at 770.487.8999 today for a free consultation to find out about your rights.
+If a driver causes your child’s injuries, contact a skilled Peachtree City pedestrian injury lawyer at Shane Smith Law today at 770.487.8999 today for a free consultation to find out about your rights.